ray-project/ray/doc/source/train/user_guide.rst

 .. _train-checkpointing:

-Ray Train also provides a way to save state during the training process.
+Ray Train also provides a way to save :ref:`Checkpoints <air-checkpoints>` during the training process.
 This is useful for:

 1. :ref:`Integration with Ray Tune <train-tune>` to use certain Ray Tune